 A few special reactions exist which can be triggered by another character's action.
-When a trigger occurs a player may immediately declare and resolve the corresponding reaction.
+When a trigger occurs, a character may immediately declare and resolve the reaction.
 Unless specified otherwise, all reactions cost 1 AP.
-The most common reaction is dodge.
-These reactions are all described in the section following their triggering action.
+The most common reactions is dodge.
+It is triggered by being attacked and is described in the attack section (see page 31).